 Do you need a pub loan?

-Getting approved for a pub loan really comes down to presenting a strong case that highlights your skills and experience, proving to the lender that you have what it takes to be a successful publican.
+Getting approved for a pub loan really comes down to highlighting your skills and experience and proving to the lender that you have what it takes to be a successful publican.

 How much can I borrow?

 - Freehold (with gaming): up to 65% of the purchase price.

 - Freehold (without gaming): up to 50% of the purchase price.

 - Leasehold (with gaming): up to 50% of going concern valuation by a bank instructed valuer.

 - With the help of a guarantor, you can borrow up to 100% of the purchase price.